blaster151/fp-3/LAWS.md

 - Fixing a singleton object \(1\), elements of a set \(A\) correspond bijectively to arrows \(1 \to A\).
 - **Oracle:** `set.elementsAsArrows.check(set.elementsAsArrows.witness(A))` compares \(|\operatorname{Hom}(1, A)|\) with \(|A|\) using the chosen singleton.

+#### Binary products and coproducts

+- **Universal witnesses:** `set.product.check(set.product.witness(A, B, options))` and `set.coproduct.check(set.coproduct.witness(A, B, options))` certify that the supplied pairings/copairings recover their legs, match SetCat’s canonical mediators, and remain compatible with the componentwise maps assembled via `CategoryLimits.makeBinaryProductComponentwise` / `makeBinaryCoproductComponentwise`.
+- **Failure diagnostics:** The reports expose which projection/injection composites drift from the requested legs and which componentwise lifts break the collapse/compatibility equations, making counterexamples easy to read off the `failures` array.
+- **Tests:** `test/set-oracles.spec.ts` exercises both success cases and targeted violations, including mediators that swap coordinates and coproduct injections that collapse distinct summands.

 #### Concrete categories